pauln17/FSO-Course/part3/phonebook/NOTES.md

 We can create middlewares, which is just a way of modifying the request or response objects.
 An example of a middleware we can create is something that checks the routes, if a request is made to a non-existing route, we can throw an error.

 `next()` is used to yield control to the next middleware

+### B - Deploying App
+# Same Origin Policy and CORS
+A security mechanism implemented by browsers in order to prevent session hijacking among other security vulnerabilities.
+The resources being fetched must share the same origin (scheme, host, port).

+CORS allows for legitimate cross-origin requests and can be used as a middleware by installing it and writing `app.use(cors())`